Oryzone/OryzoneMediaStorageBundle/README.rst

 * Processors can work **instantly** (when the media is created), **on-demand** (the first time a media variant is requested), **deferred** (pushed in a query and processed asynchronously)
 * Media entites can be rendered in templates.
 Render method must print out appropriate html tags to display the content (img, video, embed, etc...)
 * **Contexts** are used to define specific different media configurations (avatars, user pictures, etc...)
-* Has validators (formats, size, dimensions, proportions, etc) and form types (read, create, edit)
+* Provide validators (formats, size, dimensions, proportions, etc) and form types (read, create, edit)
 * Possibility to create named collection of medias (galleries)

 Default available media types (and providers)